LEARNAcademy/syllabus/rails/controllers-routes-views.md

 end
 ```

 Next, add the route.
-Since the goal is to render text on the screen, the HTTP action is get.
+Since the goal is to render text on the screen, the HTTP action is `get`.
 The controller also stays the same.
 The only differences between the two routes are the URL and the controller method name.

 **config/routes.rb**